Penalties to deter vehicles from flouting high wind restrictions are being investigated by ministers.

 Transport minister Humza Yousaf said: “I have asked Transport Scotland to examine how often this is happening and what enforcement measures we can take.

-“There needs to be some honest conversations with heavy goods vehicle operators.”
+“There need to be some honest conversations with HGV operators.”

-“In particular, we are looking to establish a clearer picture of the extent of non-compliance and this will inform our next steps in terms of education and deterrent measures.”
+“In particular, we are looking to establish a clearer picture of the extent of non-compliance and this will inform our next steps in terms of education and deterrence.”

 Police Scotland confirmed that wind restrictions, such as on bridges, were advisory.

-“However, it is likely that the driver of any high-sided vehicle who ignores warnings and is thereafter involved in a wind-related incident could be charged with careless or dangerous driving, depending on the circumstances.”
+But Superintendent Fraser Candlish, deputy head of road policing, said: “It is likely that the driver of any high-sided vehicle who ignores warnings and is involved in a wind-related incident could be charged with careless or dangerous driving.”

-The national force launched a safety campaign to prevent lorries being blown over on other roads in October after Scotland on Sunday revealed ministers had ordered an investigation following 11 incidents within weeks last winter.
+The national force launched a campaign to stop lorries being blown over on other roads after it was revealed ministers had ordered an inquiry following 11 incidents in weeks last winter.